Kayaker, 24, tied large rock to her ankles with extension cord to drown herself, officials say

 The sheriff’s office said Whitten died of an apparent drowning and the incident is being treated as a suicide.

-Whitten, from Valley, Ala. was on a family camping trip.
+Whitten, from Valley, Ala., was on a family camping trip.
 She was kayaking Friday when a storm came through the area, Troup County Sheriff Sgt.
 Stewart Smith told WSB-TV, citing witnesses.
 Smith added that campers did not see Whitten get out of the boat.

 Whitten’s mother, Tabatha, told Newsweek hours before the body was found that her daughter was depressed.
 Whitten had recently graduated college, broken up with her boyfriend and was dealing with debt.